"A terrific negotiator, extremely smart and always well prepared, and carries decades of experience."Chambers USA

-Keith Willner is a senior partner in the Real Estate practice.
+Keith Willner is senior counsel in the Real Estate practice.
 He regularly counsels major REITS, institutional developers, banks, private equity and opportunity funds, insurance companies, pension funds and pension fund advisors, asset managers and other capital providers in connection with the acquisition, venturing, financing, leasing and disposition of real estate.
 His transactions often focus on complex structuring issues, and tax, ERISA, bankruptcy and corporate considerations, involving foreign and domestic investors.

 Keith served from 2015-2021 on Mayer Brown’s Partnership Board, and before that served as a Firmwide Practice Leader of the firm’s global real estate practice.
 In addition, Keith is a member of the American College of Real Estate Lawyers.
 He is also listed in Tier 1 of Chambers USA (“DC: Real Estate”) as a leading real estate lawyer and has been listed every year since its first publication in 2002 Chambers USA states that he is a “terrific negotiator, extremely smart and always well prepared, and carries decades of experience.
 He is a go-to lawyer for the thorniest questions."
 Chambers USA has also observed that Keith has ”great negotiating skills and always sees the business aspect of the deal.”
 Clients have noted in Chambers USA that “he is able to express complex legal concepts simply and clearly, and is also very practical” and is “great at sizing up a situation and reading the other side, and helping us to understand what is important and what is not.”

 He is also listed in Legal 500 USA as a leading real estate lawyer and described as a “fantastic lawyer” who “brings motivation and technical capabilities to the table.”
 Keith is listed in the Best Lawyers in America in Real Estate Law, as well as numerous Who’s Who publications, including International Who’s Who of Real Estate Lawyers, Who’s Who Legal: USA— Real Estate, Marquis Who’s Who and Cambridge Who’s Who.